rpunkfu/emojiz/README.md

 :tada: That's right! :tada: More emojiz than you can even handle.
 I don't ask how you use them, just grab a json with desired emoji pack and have some fun kid! :zap:

-All .json files with emojiz follows same key => value structure, where keys are names of emojiz and values are urls to their image files.
+All .json files with emojiz follows same `key -> value` structure, where keys are names of emojiz and values are urls to their image files.

 If you feel like getting those emojis yourself, feel free to grab script I wrote to scrape all of them, script is just